zhou-dong/zhou-dong.github.io/_posts/study/2015-10-13-information-flow-processing.md

 Finally, Section 6 reviews related work, while Section 7 provides some conclusive remarks and a list of open issues.

+- In this section we briefly discuss the results of on-going or past research which aims at providing a more complete understanding of the IFP domain.
+In particular we cover four different aspects:

+1. we present work that studies general mechanisms for IFP;
+2. we review specific models used to describe various classes of systems, or to address single issues;
+3. we provide an overview of systems presenting similarities with IFP systems;
+4. we discuss existing attempts to create a standard for the IFP domain.

 ---

 #### Online Machine Learning